Clinicians

 Excess weight and/or a poor diet are responsible for over 80% of chronic diseases.
 Although clinicians want to help their patients suffering from these diseases, most simply don’t know how.
 Obesity medicine still isn’t being taught in medical schools and clinical training programs.
 Most physicians and nurse practitioners receive little to no training in nutrition.
 How can we expect them to effectively prevent and treat chronic disease when they haven’t been trained in the fields of science needed to treat them: Obesity Medicine and nutrition?

-Health Partners MD trains the on-site/near-site healthcare team – providing them with the foundation of Obesity Medicine and giving them a framework by which to prevent and treat excess weight.
-Over the course of the year, the on-site team will be fully supported by the Health Partners team, with access to team members for consultations and optional monthly town hall Zoom calls – a place where everyone can get questions answered and receive any pertinent clinical updates.
+As part of a comprehensive strategy, Health Partners MD will provide dedicated healthcare team members with the foundation of Obesity Medicine and give them a proven, cost-effective framework by which to improve cardiometabolic health and treat excess weight.
+The Health Partners MD team will support team members throughout the course of the contract, providing peer-to-peer consultations and monthly town hall Zoom calls – a place to receive pertinent clinical updates and get questions answered.

 We put a lot of blood, sweat, and tears into our medical training.
 We did it because we wanted to make the world a better place.
 We wanted to help people – empower them – heal them.
 We didn’t walk this difficult path just to become cogs in a machine – spending our days maximizing revenue for corporate profits.